-The old saying ...begin with the end in mind... holds true when making the perfect espresso.
+The old saying "begin with the end in mind" holds true when making the perfect espresso.
 The goal is to extract a rich clean cup of available coffee oils that are on offer from the roasted beans.
 So how do we do this?

-First of all you need to take note of the word ‘clean’.
-You must ensure that your equipment and utensils are clean.
-The water should be fresh and filtered, if possible, as regular tap water can taint the final cup.
+One often overlooked element is maintaining a clean, well maintained work space.
+Ensure that your equipment and utensils are clean.
 It's a good idea to get in the habit of cleaning the machine and porter filter regularly after use and between shots.

+The same is also true when it comes to your ingredients.
+Water should be fresh and filtered, if possible, as regular tap water can taint the final cup.
 Fresher beans produce a better espresso, which should be viscous and full of flavour with a good crema.
-A bad coffee will be thin and flat-tasting.
+Stale beans will result in a coffee that is thin and flat-tasting.